This is the draft preview of version 3.1 for the Federal Identity, Credential, and Access Management architecture.

 An individual can use their agency-issued credential containing an internal identifier(s) to directly log in to a different agency’s online service.
 The online service registers the identifier(s) in their system for future use.

-The Federation services in the Federal ICAM architecture include Attribute Exchange, Credential Translation, Credential Bridging, and Policy Alignment.
+The Federation services in the Federal ICAM architecture include Policy Alignment, Authentication Broker, and Attribute Exchange.

-Discovering and sharing identity attributes between different systems to promote interoperability and simplify the process for establishing an identity.
+Discover and acquire identity or other attributes between different systems to promote access decisions and interoperability.

 Keywords: Attribute Definition, ARS